Hyperparameter selection for Discrete Mumford-Shah: Introduction

-\textbf{Contributions} -- This work focuses on the D-MS functional \eqref{eq:dms_univariate} for joint image denoising and contour detection, whose optimization is performed with SL-PAM, a nonconvex alternated minimization scheme, with descent parameters genuinely chosen to ensure fast convergence.
 The difficult problem of the selection of the regularization parameters of the D-MS functional is addressed considering a Stein Unbiased Risk Estimate (SURE), combined with a Finite Difference Monte Carlo (FDMC) strategy making its practical computation tractable.
-Intensive numerical experiments demonstrate that FDMC SURE approximates very accurately the true quadratic error on the denoised image.
+For a detailed state-of-the-art dedicated to hyperparameter selection, the reader could refer to Appendix~\ref{sec:soahyper}.
+The optimal regularization parameters obtained by minimizing FDMC SURE \textit{via} exhaustive grid search are shown to lead to denoised estimates with high \textit{signal-to-noise ratio} and relevant contours.

-Further, the optimal regularization parameters obtained by minimizing FDMC SURE \textit{via} exhaustive grid search are shown to lead to denoised estimates with high \textit{signal-to-noise ratio} and relevant contours.
 Then, to provide a fast procedure selecting the regularization parameters, a Stein Unbiased GrAdient Risk estimate (SUGAR) adapted to D-MS functional~\eqref{eq:dms_univariate} is designed, involving the Jacobian of the parametric estimator obtained from~\eqref{eq:dms_univariate}.
-Practical implementation of SUGAR requires iterative differentiation of the SL-PAM minimiation scheme, for which closed-form formulas are provided.
+Practical implementation of SUGAR requires iterative differentiation of the SL-PAM minimization scheme, for which closed-form formulas are provided.
 An averaging Monte Carlo strategy is discussed, providing a robust FDMC SUGAR estimator.
 The resulting procedure compares favorably against exhaustive grid search in terms of \textit{signal-to-noise ratio}, while requiring a significantly smaller computational cost.
 To the best of our knowledge, the proposed automated D-MS bi-level scheme constitutes a first automated, prior-free and fast discrete Mumford-Shah-like formalism with automated selection of regularization parameters.